PC98/XEnsemble-1.0/README.md

 [6]Wenqi Wei, and Ling Liu, "Robust Deep Learning Ensemble against Deception", under the submission of IEEE Transaction on Dependable and Secure Computing.
 ```

-## Special Acknowledgement
+## Special Acknowledgment

 The code package is built on top of the EvadeML.
 We specially thank the authors.
-We also thank authors in Cleverhans, Carlini&Wagner attacks, PGD attacks, MagNet, universal(and DeepFool) attacks, keras models and those impletmented neural network models with trained weights.
+We also thank authors in Cleverhans, Carlini&Wagner attacks, PGD attacks, MagNet, universal (and DeepFool) attacks, keras models and those implemented neural network models with trained weights.